CTMobi/WPPlugin-ultimate-no-follow/readme.txt

 The plugin's main features are:

-*   a nofollow checkbox to the `insert link` dialogue box,
 *   several nofollow `shortcodes` *(added in v0.1.0)*,
 *   a nofollow option for individual `blogroll links` *(added in v0.1.3)*,
 *   or nofollow all `blogroll links` *(added in v0.1.3)*,